-- have a system for academic counselling 67 of its student population.
-(B 4.3.1) - offer a programme of student support, addressing social, financial and personal needs68.
-(B 4.3.2) - allocate resources for student support.
-(B 4.3.3) - ensure confidentiality in relation to counselling and support.
+- Have a system for academic counselling of its student population.
+(B 4.3.1) - Offer a programme of student support, addressing social, financial and personal needs.
+(B 4.3.2) - Allocate resources for student support.
+(B 4.3.3) - Ensure confidentiality in relation to counselling and support.
 (B 4.3.4)

-- provide academic counselling that - o is based on monitoring of student progress.
-(Q 4.3.1) - o includes career guidance and planning.
+- Provide academic counselling that - o Is based on monitoring of student progress.
+(Q 4.3.1) - o Includes career guidance and planning.
 (Q 4.3.2)

-4.4 STUDENT REPRESENTATION
+4.4.
+STUDENT REPRESENTATION

-- formulate and implement a policy, that ensures participation of student representatives69 and appropriate participation in the design, management and evaluation of the curriculum, and in other matters relevant to students.
-(B 4.4.1) - encourage and facilitate student activities70 and student organisations.
+- Formulate and implement a policy that ensures participation of student representatives and appropriate participation in the design, management and evaluation of the curriculum, and in other matters relevant to students.
+(B 4.4.1) - Encourage and facilitate student activities 70 and student organisations.
 (B 4.4.2)

-- provide logistic support for students organisations.
-(Q 4.4.1) - provide financial and logistic support for students exchange programmes and international relations.
+- Provide logistic support for students' organisations.
+(Q 4.4.1) - Provide financial and logistic support for students exchange programmes and international relations.
 (Q 4.4.2)

-5. ACADEMIC STAFF/FACULTY
+5. ACADEMIC STAFF AND FACULTY

-5.1 RECRUITMENT AND SELECTION POLICY
+5.1.
+RECRUITMENT AND SELECTION POLICY

-- formulate and implement a staff recruitment and selection policy71 which - o outlines the type, responsibilities and balance of the academic staff/faculty72 of the basic biomedical sciences, the behavioural and social sciences and the clinical sciences required to deliver the curriculum adequately, including the balance between medical and non-medical academic staff73, the balance between full-time and part-time academic staff, and the balance between academic and non-academic staff.
-(B 5.1.1) - o addresses criteria for scientific, educational and clinical merit74, including the balance between teaching, research and service75 qualifications.
-(B 5.1.2) - o specifies and monitors the responsibilities of its academic staff/faculty of the basic biomedical sciences, the behavioural and social sciences and the clinical sciences.
+- Formulate and implement a staff recruitment and selection policy which - o Outlines the type, responsibilities and balance of the academic staff/faculty of the basic biomedical sciences, the behavioural and social sciences and the clinical sciences required to deliver the curriculum adequately, including the balance between medical and non-medical academic staff, the balance between full-time and part-time academic staff, and the balance between academic and non-academic staff.
+(B 5.1.1) - o Addresses criteria for scientific, educational and clinical merit, including the balance between teaching, research and service qualifications.
+(B 5.1.2) - o Specifies and monitors the responsibilities of its academic staff/faculty of the basic biomedical sciences, the behavioural and social sciences and the clinical sciences.
 (B 5.1.3)

-- in its policy for staff recruitment and selection take into account criteria such as - \circ relationship to its mission, including significant local issues76.
-(Q 5.1.1) - o economic considerations77.
-(O 5.1.2)
+- In its policy for staff recruitment and selection take into account criteria such as - o Relationship to its mission, including significant local issues.
+(Q 5.1.1) - o Economic considerations.
+(Q 5.1.2)

-5.2 STAFF ACTIVITY AND DEVELOPMENT POLICY
+5.2.
+STAFF ACTIVITY AND DEVELOPMENT POLICY

-- formulate and implement a staff activity and development policy which - o allows a balance of capacity between teaching, research and service functions78.
-(B 5.2.1) - o ensures recognition of meritorious academic activities79, with appropriate emphasis on teaching, research and service qualifications.
-(B 5.2.2) - o ensures that clinical service functions and research are used in teaching and learning.
-(B 5.2.3) - o ensures sufficient knowledge by individual staff members of the total curriculum80.
-(B 5.2.4) - o includes teacher training, development, support and appraisal81.
+- Formulate and implement a staff activity and development policy which - o Allows a balance of capacity between teaching, research and service functions.
+(B 5.2.1)

+- o Ensures recognition of meritorious academic activities, with appropriate emphasis on teaching, research and service qualifications.
+(B 5.2.2) - o Ensures that clinical service functions and research are used in teaching and learning.
+(B 5.2.3) - o Ensures sufficient knowledge by individual staff members of the total curriculum.
+(B 5.2.4) - o Includes teacher training, development, support and appraisal.
 (B 5.2.5)

-- take into account teacher-student ratios relevant to the various curricular components.
-(Q 5.2.1) - design and implement a staff promotion policy.
+- Take into account teacher-student ratios relevant to the various curricular components.
+(Q 5.2.1) - Design and implement a staff promotion policy.
 (Q 5.2.2)